Davoodeh/jelal/README.md

   else, keep things verbose and primitive)
 - CMake targets should resemble the tools and expressions used in their process in PascalCase.
+- Keep changes in as small as possible commits with imperative short descriptions.

 #### Versioning